Converg3nce/matic-docs/docs/validate/mainnet/move-stake.md

 <img src={useBaseUrl("img/staking/move-stake-validator.png")} />

-Now after choosing your validator that you want to delegate to, click on the "Delegate Here" button.
+Now after choosing your validator that you want to delegate to, click on the "**Delegate Here**" button.

 Clicking on that button would open up a pop up.